hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0600
 Made coffee from whole beans!
 It's a special day!
 Coffee from beans has a better taste, but takes more effort because we have to grind the beans first.
 Devine prepared the beans and set the moka pot on the stove, but then a wave knocked it over, spilling all of our delicious coffee.
 The gimballed stove prevents this usually, but when the boat rolls, the back and forth motion can knock it over, if say, we're not there to hold it.
 Our stove has pot clamps, but these only grip the base, and our stovetop coffee maker is tall.

 After the accident, Devine was swearing aloud, frustrated.
 The boat smelled good, but there was coffee all over the floor, at the back of the stove and under it.
-We make instant coffee instead, it is better than no cofee, I think.
+We make instant coffee instead, it is better than no coffee, I think.
 Devine is still bitter about the spillage, but downs his cup of instant coffee anyway.
 We imagine better pot clamps, something we could make that could hold the tall moka pot in place.

 ##### 0700
 Devine is reading *Les Glénants*.
 This is the first book about sailing we’ve read.
 It was an intimidating first read, ill-suited for complete beginners.
 When scanning through the pages, we realized we knew none of the French sailing terms.
 The word "Bôme" was close to boom, but words like "l’étai" resembled nothing we knew.
 It's embarrassing to say, but back then all the sailing terms we knew came from English movies, like Captain Ron and Master and Commander.
 I'm happy to say that our French sailing vocabulary has improved since we last opened that book.